Summeli/html-entities.nvim/README.md

 # Status

-This plugin is under active development, it should "work", but the installation scripts are not yet done...
+This plugin is under active development, the HtmlEncode and Decode should work.
+Contributions are accepted, if you have more ideas how to do this.

 # Requirements